vcollier/Collier_Victoria_InteractiveSVG/README.md

 - Import the database attatched

-- Make sure MAMP or WAMP in running
+- Make sure MAMP or WAMP is running

 - npm start into the terminal